 5. Start Saving

-There are a couple of things you can do to start saving more within the span of ten minutes.
+There are a couple of things you can do to start saving more within a span of ten minutes.
 The first I like to call Impulse Saving.

 Say, for instance, that you are at the store and would like to spend money on something you don’t necessarily need.
 We’ll use a pair of pants for $20 as an example.
 You already have 11 pairs of pants at home, so you don’t really need the new pair, even though you have the money to spend on it.

 Instead of buying that pair of pants for $20, take out your smartphone and transfer $20 from your checking account into your savings account.
 Voilà!
 You’ve just saved $20!
 That took probably about a minute, depending on your internet connection.
 Transferring money to savings instead of spending it on something you don’t need is one of the quickest and easiest ways to start saving money.

 Another quick thing you can do is set up automatic transfers into your savings account.

 Figure out how much money you have left over each month after paying off all of your bills and budgeted categories.
 Now, set up a recurring automatic transfer for that amount.

 This ensures that your savings account will actually get that money each month.
 The best part is that you won’t have to worry about remembering to transfer money or using it.
 Simply pretend that money isn’t part of your paycheck anymore.

 Another great option is to see if your employer offers you direct deposit with the option to use separate bank accounts.
 This way it will literally feel like you got a paycheck so you won’t be using that money.
 With this method, you won’t even see that money in your checking account.

 When you are trying to lose weight or eat healthy, you need to cut certain foods out.
 Similarly, you have to cut certain things from your budget to get financially healthy.